August 20, 2018

 1. Set up a savings account for your child and make regular deposits.

 You don’t have to know what you want to do with your child’s savings yet.
 However, the first step is as simple as opening a savings account for your child.
 Studies show that young adults who had savings accounts as children make better financial decisions, are more prepared for financial emergencies and plan better than their peers who didn’t grow up with savings accounts.
 So, for now, open a savings account, put a few dollars into it every paycheck and invite your child to participate by making deposits of their own when he or she is old enough.
-Interior FCU offers savings accounts specially designed for kids.
+Interior Federal offers savings accounts specially designed for kids.
 They offer dividend rates, and we have educational resources so your child can learn to be smart with their money.
 You can find out more here.

 Get your little ones off to a smart start